-Welcome!
-I’m a PhD student in Amy Angert’s lab at the University of British Columbia.
-My research focuses on understanding the factors that shape species’ geographic ranges.
 Currently, I’m studying how climate, pollinators, and mating system shape the geographic range of an annual wildflower, Clarkia pulchella, in the interior of the Pacific Northwest.
-I have ongoing experiments examining range-wide variation in demographic responses to pollination and summer drought, as well as the effects of gene flow on fitness at the northern range edge.
+I conducted field experiments examining range-wide variation in demographic responses to pollination and summer drought, as well as the effects of gene flow on fitness at the northern range edge.
 I’m also using population genetic data to examine how climate and landscape features influence the genetic differentiation of populations.

 email: bontrag [at] biodiversity.ubc.ca